PR Firm Promoting Alzheimer’s Disease Prevention

 Neurological diseases known collectively as dementia are the fastest-growing cause of death in the world.
-The epidemic is spreading exponentially because of misinformation and mismanagement within every nation.
+The epidemic is spreading exponentially because of global misinformation and mismanagement.
 Patients, caregivers, family members and millions of other stakeholders deserve the truth.

 Only a decade ago, the idea that Alzheimer’s disease might be transmissible between people would have been laughed away.
 But scientists have now shown that tissues can transmit symptoms of the disease between animals.
 A new study published in the journal Nature raises additional concern about the transmissibility of Alzheimer’s disease between people.
 The impact of such research is profound.